thinkSRS/srsgui/docs/create-task.rst

       the instrument instance, you can use it in the task in the same way with the instance created from a Python interpreter.

-Once you get used to the API for the Task class, you can write scripts that run as a part of ``srsgui``.
+Once you get used to the API for the :class:`Task <srsgui.task.task.Task>` class, you can write scripts that run as a part of ``srsgui``.

 .. _PyVisa: https://pyvisa.readthedocs.io/en/latest/